OGEmanuel/team-frontend-one/README.md

-# DO NOT FORK REPO!!!
+# Begin by FORKING THE REPO

 1. clone repo
 2. type in "git pull origin master" in your terminal (to make sure the code you're working with is up to date)